Howard the Duck (film): Legacy

 What can I say?
 It sucks.
 In retrospect, though, after eleven years that have brought us so many worse films, it's not quite as sucky as the reviews might have led you to believe.

-Still, there are big problems with it, chief among them, the duck costume and the duck's bland voice.
+Still, there are big problems with it, chief among them the duck costume and the duck's bland voice.
 I liked the performances by Jeffrey Jones, Tim Robbins, and Lea Thompson, though.
 Lea wasn't playing "my" Beverly, but she did reasonably well with the role as it was written.

 In June 2012, the YouTube series Marvel Superheroes: What the--?! featured an episode starring Howard the Duck complaining to Marvel that his movie was not given a special Blu-ray re-release to celebrate its 25th anniversary.
-He eventually gets Joe Quesada to try to appeal to, and bribe, George Lucas into supporting the re-release.
+He eventually gets Joe Quesada to try to appeal to and bribe George Lucas into supporting the re-release.
 In 2014, the Los Angeles Times listed the film as one of the costliest box-office flops of all time.
 Filmmaker James Gunn, a fan of the character, stated he was disappointed of the film.

 Writer Chip Zdarsky, who took on Howard's comics in the 2010s, revealed he was a fan of the movie growing up and had the 2016 run of the title featuring metafictional references to the film.
 The plot had Lea Thompson hiring Howard and discovering the villain Mojo had hypnotized her into playing Beverly opposite an alien in a Howard costume.

-In a June 2018 interview, Lea Thompson said that she was going to pitch Marvel Studios a new Howard the Duck movie following the character's cameo appearances in Guardians of the Galaxy and its 2017 sequel, expressing hope at directing it herself.
+In a June 2018 interview, Lea Thompson said that she was going to pitch Marvel Studios a new Howard the Duck movie following the character's cameo appearances in Guardians of the Galaxy and its 2017 sequel voiced by Seth Green, expressing hope at directing it herself.
 In 2021, following the release of a trailer for the Disney+ animated series What If...?, which prominently featured Howard, Thompson once again indicated her interest in directing the film.
 She later revealed that she had pitched the film, following Howard stranded on Earth after the events of Avengers: Endgame, with Joe Quinones supplying artwork.
 While she received a positive response, Marvel Studios ultimately passed on it.
-However, she revealed that they indeed have future plans for the character.
+However, she revealed that they indeed have plans for the character.